punarinta/coursio-api/README.md

 # coursio-api
-Collection of Coursio 3 API wrappers
+Collection of wrappers for Coursio 3.x API.